SANRAL: Operations

 SANRAL's operations are divided into two broad categories, namely toll roads, which are self-funding, and non-toll roads, which are funded by transfers from the Department of Transport.
 In 2014 toll roads constituted 14% (c.
 3,000 km) of its responsibilities, and non-toll roads 86% (c.
 19,000 km).

 Some toll roads are concessions, privately funded and managed with supervision from SANRAL; these include the Platinum Highway (N1/N4), the Maputo Corridor (N4) and the N3 Toll Concession.

-Other toll roads are owned and operated directly by SANRAL; these include the Huguenot Tunnel, the Tsitsikamma Toll Road, the N2 tolls on the KwaZulu-Natal coast, and the N1 tolls in the Free State and Limpopo.
-It also owns and operates toll roads which are not National Routes (but are Provincial Routes), with an example being the Brandford Toll Plaza on the R30 section of the R30/R730/R34 ZR Mahabane Highway north of Bloemfontein.
+Other toll roads are owned and operated directly by SANRAL; these include the Huguenot Tunnel (N1), the Tsitsikamma Toll Road (N2), the N2 tolls on the KwaZulu-Natal coast, the Mariannhill Toll Road (N3), the N1 tolls in the Free State, Gauteng and Limpopo and the N17 tolls in Gauteng and Mpumalanga.
+It also owns and operates a tollgate on a provincial route (and not a national route), namely the Brandfort Toll Plaza on the R30 section of the R30/R730/R34 ZR Mahabane Highway north of Bloemfontein.
+It also owns and operates the two tollgates on the M4 freeway (Magalies Toll Route) west of Pretoria in Gauteng.